dmolina/DaemonMode.jl/README.md

 faster, because the package is maintained in memory between the runs of (to run the same script several times).

 !
-This package has been mentioned in JuliaCon 2020 !
+This package has been mentioned in JuliaCon 2020, Thank you, Fredrik Ekre!

 [![DaemonMode in JuliaCon](https://dmolina.github.io/DaemonMode.jl/dev/assets/juliacon.png)](https://www.youtube.com/watch?v=IuwxE3m0_QQ)